360dialog/sample-app-ios/README.md

-# 360dialog Sample Apps
+# 360dialog Sample App

-These samples are minimal examples demonstrating a proper integration of the 360dialog SDK
+This sample app is a minimal example demonstrating a proper integration of the 360dialog SDK.

-They are currently written for iOS in both Swift and Objective-C.

 ## Installation